poidasmith/scratch/README.md

 In hex this is 0x0, 0x4, 0x7, 0x8

 For compatibility with existing languages (see priorities 2 & 3) the corresponding length field is a signed 32 bit integer.

+Where applicable, endianness is little.
+This is includes variable length structures.

 ## Examples